 All AusIMM members are eligible to nominate and be nominated for one or more awards, and all members are encouraged to nominate individuals or groups to recognise and celebrate achievement of the highest professional standards and/or service to the Institute.

 Recognition of these achievements by the Institute, our peers, the industry and the community is a fundamental responsibility of the AusIMM.
 Recognition occurs in many ways within and beyond the AusIMM, from appreciation at branch level, through to the formal AusIMM Awards and on to the national honours systems.

-The 2018 AusIMM Awards will be presented in Adelaide as part of Congress 2018.
+The 2018 AusIMM Awards were presented in Adelaide as part of Congress 2018.

 The Institute Medal: James (Jim) Askew FAusIMM

 The Institute Medal is the most prestigious award and highest honour conferred by the AusIMM.
 It is awarded in recognition of eminent leadership of the AusIMM or the resources sector.

 Jim has made a significant contribution to the global minerals industry, accumulating an impressive record of achievements by founding and leading numerous mining and mining services companies, assembling and leveraging management teams and enhancing long-term shareholder value.
 He is a seasoned executive and mining engineer, with over 45 years of international mining and business experience, spread across base and precious metals and industrial minerals.
 Jim has been a director or CEO for a wide range of Australian and internationally listed companies including Golden Shamrock Mines Ltd (which co-founded Ausdrill Ltd), Rayrock Ltd, Yamana Gold Inc, Golden Star Mines Inc, Sino Gold Ltd, OceanaGold Corp and Evolution Mining Ltd, which has become the second largest ASX listed gold miner.